 Saving up for their child’s education is one of the biggest stressors for parents in the U.S. It comes a close second to saving up to buy their own home.
 Unfortunately, despite saving as much as they can, many parents cannot afford to fund their child’s education from their own private funds, and taking loans becomes necessary.
 Instead of just letting their parents shoulder the financial burden of the student’s college education, look for ways to help their parents out.

 Scholarships are the best way students can get some free money towards their college education.
 Did you know that you could apply for all opportunities that you are eligible for and you can accept all of the awards?
 Additionally, you don’t have to pay scholarships back, so it’s essentially free money.
 This makes it worth spending as much time as possible exploring all potential avenues.

 Look online, in the local newspapers, your high school notice boards, and community boards.
 Explore traditional merit-based scholarship, organization-sponsored ones, and even those ‘weird’ scholarships given for some of the most unusual and outlandish reasons.

 When looking for scholarships, don’t ignore those smaller awards.
-Every dollar you win means you will have to borrow that much less.
+Every dollar that you win means you will have to borrow that much less.